Paolo Imbalzano

 Relational psychotherapist, ILF neurofeedback practitioner, and clinical supervisor.

-ILF neurofeedback: in person only, in Reading, Berkshire.
+ILF neurofeedback is available in person only, in Reading, Berkshire.